 Do not operate the vehicle if the U-bolts are not properly tightened.
 Loose U-bolts will cause the axle to not be properly secured to the suspension, which could cause loss of vehicle control and an accident.
 Loose U-bolts can also cause uneven tire wear and poor alignment.
-Failure to comply may result in personal injury, death, equipment or property damage.
+Failure to comply may result in death, personal injury, equipment or property damage.

 Failure to maintain the specified torque values or to replace worn parts can cause component system failure, possibly resulting in an accident.
 Improperly tightened (loose) suspension U-bolts can lead to unsafe vehicle conditions, including: hard steering, axle misalignment, spring breakage or abnormal tire wear.
-See Front Spring Suspension U-bolts on page 5-105 for proper torque specifications.
-Failure to comply may result in personal injury, death, equipment or property damage.
+See Front Spring Suspension U-bolts on page 5-103 for proper torque specifications.
+Failure to comply may result in death, personal injury, equipment or property damage.